Portfolio

 Several printed circuit assemblies have been developed to reduce production costs for high-volume military batteries.
 Ionocom's changes to the protection circuitry produced considerable simplification of the assembly process.
 Ionocom worked closely with the client to design a switch mechanism that is reliable and simple to manufacture.

 This sophisticated printed circuit assembly was designed to be incorporated in the latest generation of military batteries.
-The microcontroller-based unit not only provides protection and control functions, it also implements a State Of Charge Indicator that provides an LCD readout and an SMBus Smart Battery interface.
+The microcontroller-based unit not only provided protection and control functions, it also implemented a State Of Charge Indicator that provided an LCD readout and an SMBus Smart Battery interface.
 Ionocom designed the hardware and wrote the firmware.
 Ionocom also provided a PC-based system for factory programming of the configurable parameters.

 This board was designed to fit inside a lithium-ion battery pack.
-It contains a standard protection circuit, plus a sophisticated charge control circuit that allows the pack to be charged from the end-user's existing Ni-Cd chargers.
-The product allows Ionocom's client to sell lithium-ion packs into a new market, and provides end-users with improved run-time without having to replace fielded chargers.
-The design incorporates a flexible circuit that folds up inside the pack, making the connections to the batteries and external terminals, resulting in savings in size and assembly costs.
+It provided a standard protection circuit, plus a sophisticated charge control circuit that allowed the pack to be charged from the end-user's existing Ni-Cd chargers.
+The product allowed Ionocom's client to sell lithium-ion packs into a new market, and provided end-users with improved run-time without having to replace fielded chargers.
+The design incorporated a flexible circuit that folds up inside the pack, making the connections to the batteries and external terminals, resulting in savings in size and assembly costs.

 This board was designed to fit inside a high-current lithium-ion battery pack intended for an industrial application.
-The board provides a standard protection circuit that handles the high currents required.
+The board provideed a standard protection circuit that handled the high currents required.

-This board controls a battery backup power supply for telecom applications.
-The board includes the battery charger and microprocessors that control the charge and discharge of the Ni-MH battery pack and provide a user interface and alarm outputs.
-The board also provides an Ethernet interface that supports TCP/IP, DHCP, Telnet, HTTP and SNMP which allows status to be monitored on a web page or via SNMP.
+This board controled a battery backup power supply for telecom applications.
+The board included the battery charger, and microprocessor to control the charge and discharge of the Ni-MH battery pack and provide a user interface and alarm outputs.
+The board also provided an Ethernet interface that supported TCP/IP, DHCP, Telnet, HTTP and SNMP which allowed status to be monitored on a web page or via SNMP.
 Ionocom designed the hardware and wrote the firmware.

-Read our privacy policy.
-Email us at info [at] ionocom.com.
+Email us at info at ionocom.com.
+Privacy policy.